Welcome to our section on Krav Maga, the official hand-to-hand fighting system of the Israeli Defence Force (IDF).

 Krav Maga has been adapted for both Military and Civilian usage.

-It has been adopted by various Israeli Security Forces and is now used by military and law enforcement personnel, as well as civilians, around the world.
+The system has been adopted by various Israeli Security Forces and is now used by military and law enforcement personnel, as well as civilians, around the world.

 Israel.
 Home to the deadly fighting art of Krav Maga.